-How Counseling Can Help with Addiction – Therapists in North Little Rock, AR (Maumelle)
+Addiction Counseling in North Little Rock, AR (Maumelle)—Addiction Counselors

 “Being an alcoholic is tedious and fearful.
 I lived in fear of being found out and I had to plan every activity to make sure that there was access to alcohol.
 I’d show up at parties and drop a bottle of wine on the table.
 Then I’d head to the bathroom and stash a bottle of scotch inside the toilet tank so that I didn’t have to worry about running out of booze.
 And people wouldn’t know just how much I was drinking.”

 “My husband comes home from his shift at 3pm and starts playing video games.
 If it’s a Friday, sometimes he plays until 7 or 8 Saturday morning.
 He cancels plans with me all the time, and he’s even had me call his friends to cancel plans with them—all to play this game.
 When we fight about it, he cries and says he doesn’t know why he does it, but he won’t—or can’t—stop.
 I don’t know what to do.
 I feel like he loves the game more than he loves me.”

 It’s likely Karen’s experience with alcoholism did not surprise you, but Cheri’s struggle with video games in her marriage may have.
 We frequently associate addiction exclusively with substances, but behavioral addictions are also common.
 Since such emphasis is given by the media to substance addiction, specifically alcohol and drugs, someone experiencing a behavioral addiction may wonder if it is accurately defined by the word “addiction.”
 The answer is yes.